hp73/Python-Bank-and-ATM/README.txt

 nameField: where the specified user's name is displayed
 pinField: where the specified pin is displayed
 balanceField: where the specified blanace is displayed
+hostField: where the host ip for the bank is displayed
 statusField: where the specified status is displayed
 newButton: the button that is linked with the newAccount method
 updateButton: the button that is linked with the updateAccount method